How Long Do LED Lights Last? Real-World Lifespan

-LED lights last 25,000-50,000 hours.
-Learn the lifespan of LED bulbs, strip lights, ceiling fixtures, and Christmas lights.
+LED lights last 25,000 to 50,000 hours on average.
+See real-world lifespan data for LED bulbs, strip lights, ceiling fixtures, and Christmas lights.

 Most LED lights last between 25,000 and 50,000 hours.
 At typical household usage of around 8 hours per day, that translates to roughly 10 to 17 years before noticeable dimming occurs.
 High-end integrated fixtures can push past 100,000 hours, while budget LEDs may fall short of their rated lifespan within a few years.
 According to the U.S. Department of Energy, residential LEDs use at least 75% less energy and last up to 25 times longer than incandescent bulbs.